Harry Belafonte: Later recordings and subsequent activities (1971–2017)

 Belafonte's fifth and final calypso album, Calypso Carnival, was issued by RCA in 1971.
-Belafonte's recording activity slowed down after releasing his final album for RCA in 1974.
+His recording activity slowed after releasing his final album for RCA in 1974.
 From the mid-1970s to early 1980s, Belafonte spent most of his time on tour, which included concerts in Japan, Europe, and Cuba.
 In 1977, Columbia Records released the album Turn the World Around, with a strong focus on world music.

-In 1978, he appeared as a guest star on an episode of The Muppet Show, on which he performed his signature song "Day-O".
+In 1978, he appeared as a guest star on an episode of The Muppet Show, during which he performed his signature song "Day-O".
 However, the episode is best known for Belafonte's rendition of the spiritual song "Turn the World Around" from the album, which he performed with specially made Muppets that resembled African tribal masks.
 It became one of the series' most famous performances and was reportedly Jim Henson's favorite episode.
 After Henson's death in May 1990, Belafonte was asked to perform the song at Henson's memorial service.
 "Turn the World Around" was also included in the 2005 official hymnal supplement of the Unitarian Universalist Association, Singing the Journey.

 From 1979 to 1989, Belafonte served on the Royal Winnipeg Ballet's board of directors.

-In December 1984, soon after Band Aid, a group of British and Irish artists, released "Do They Know It's Christmas?", Belafonte decided to create an American benefit single for African famine relief.
+In 1984, Band Aid, a group of British and Irish artists, released "Do They Know It's Christmas?" as a charity effort.
+In December of that year, Belafonte created a similar and very successful American benefit single for African famine relief.
 With fundraiser Ken Kragen, he enlisted Lionel Richie, Kenny Rogers, Stevie Wonder, Quincy Jones and Michael Jackson.
 The song they produced and recorded, "We Are the World", brought together some of the era's best-known American musicians and is the eighth-best-selling single of all time, with physical sales in excess of 20 million copies.
-In 1986 the American Music Awards named "We Are the World" Song of the Year, and honored Belafonte with the Award of Appreciation.
+In 1986 the American Music Awards named "We Are the World" Song of the Year and honored Belafonte with the Award of Appreciation.